Katie Steffes, MS, NBCT

 Fred Rogers testifies before the Senate Subcommittee on Communications

 Early childhood educators all over the world are aware of how unique and special each child is and what they have to offer.
-The work early all childhood educators must do is give children the courage, confidence, and competence in understanding who they are as individuals and in society.
+The essential work of all early childhood educators is to give children the courage, confidence, and competence to understand who they are—both as individuals and as members of society.
 In order for children to learn and be aware of this very diverse world, early childhood educators need to be willing to examine their own identities, biases, and cultures, as well as the historical trauma of marginalized populations around the world.

 Not everyone will feel the same doing this important work.
 Empathy, understanding, and listening with open hearts and minds are a few ways to have difficult conversations and go beyond the surface level.
 People may have feelings varying from uncomfortable, confident, angry, or powerless.
 Lean into those feelings and always wonder “Why?”
 Asking that question will bring about solutions to misunderstandings.
-A valuable aspect of inclusion is that no one will ever have all the answers.
-It’s a journey where we all have the opportunity to keep growing and developing.
-The topics will change and flow from one interaction or experience to another.
-This learning will continue to shape early childhood education towards a more equitable and just society if we keep an open mind and an open heart.
+A valuable aspect of inclusion is that no one will ever have all the answers; rather, it’s a continuous journey of growing and developing.
+As new conversations and experiences arise, this ongoing reflection will continue to shape early childhood education into a more inclusive, equitable, and just field—guided by open minds and open hearts.

 1.2 Diversity, Equity, Inclusion, and Belonging